polca/premise/docs/extract.rst

 * high pressure hydrogen storage tank
 * geological storage tank

-These datasets originate from the work of Wulff_ et al. 2018, and can be consulted here: LCI_H2_distr_.
+These datasets originate from the work of Wulf_ et al. 2018, and can be consulted here: LCI_H2_distr_.
 For re-assigned CNG pipelines, which require the hydrogen to be mixed together with oxygen to limit metal embrittlement, some parameters are taken from the work of Cerniauskas_ et al. 2020.